IBM document processors: IBM 3694

-Endorsement Printing Issue
+Endorsement printing issue

-On September 1, 1988, a Federally mandated software change was made by IBM to the IBM 3694 to ensure endorsements were printed within a prescribed zone on the back of each document.
+On September 1, 1988, a federally mandated software change was made by IBM to the IBM 3694 to ensure endorsements were printed within a prescribed zone on the back of each document.
 This change resulted in a tracking number no longer being printed on the cheque which significantly increased audit times.
 IBM committed to resolving the issue in the first quarter of 1989.